MSc/Postgraduate Diploma/Postgraduate Certificate International Management

 - Management Consultancy.

-To achieve a Masters, you must complete a dissertation which gives you the chance to research an area of international management which is of particular interest to you and relevant to your career or company.
+To achieve a master's, you must complete a dissertation which gives you the chance to research an area of international management which is of particular interest to you and relevant to your career or company.
 An example of a past dissertation topic is:

 - A Critical Analysis of the Perceptions of Employees from Kenya, Tanzania and Ghana on Corporate Social Responsibility.